mapp-digital/mapp-intelligence-android-sdk-v5/README.md

             .build()
 ```
 ### BatchRequest Support
-The SDK uses [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for scheduling and sending the cached tracking data (requests) in batch.
-You can configurate Batch constants [Config.batchSupport] and [Config.requestPerBatch]
+It is possible to send tracked data in batches instead of single requests.
+If you want to send batches you need to set batch support to “true” (default is false).
+The default size of a batch is set to 5000 requests per batch, the maximum number supported is 10000 per batch.
-by default batch is disabled and size is 5000(the supported maximum is 10000).
-Also check out the default constraints [DefaultConfiguration](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/DefaultConfiguration.kt).
+If the cached track data exceeds the maximum number of allowed requests per batch, multiple batches are sent to the trackserver.
+Please also check the default constraints under [DefaultConfiguration](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/DefaultConfiguration.kt).
 ```kotlin
 val webtrekkConfiguration = WebtrekkConfiguration.Builder(trackIds = listOf("track Id"), trackDomain = "track domain")
             .setBatchSupport(true,1000)